 What Are the Dangers of Distracted Driving?

+No matter the cause of driver distraction, all it takes is a few seconds to crash your vehicle and injure yourself or others.
 Here’s a startling fact: sending or reading a text for five seconds while driving at 55 mph is like driving the length of an entire football field with your eyes closed!
-Additionally, a recent distracted driving poll conducted by The Zebra in January showed that:
+Additionally, a recent distracted driving poll conducted by The Zebra showed that:

-- 52.5% of respondents admitted to eating while driving
+- 5% of respondents admitted to eating while driving

 - 36% of respondents admitted to using their cell phones while driving

-- 23.6% of respondents admitted to texting while driving
+- 6% of respondents admitted to texting while driving

 - 12% of respondents felt pressure to answer texts while driving